Polls close in Israeli election as Netanyahu seeks to keep power

 "War to the last minute," he said on Twitter Tuesday in a late attempt to get supporters to the polls.
 "We will lose if you do not wake up."

-Exit polls appeared to indicate that the results were too close to call.
-Two of the country's main broadcasters forecast Netanyahu may have fallen short, but all suggested a predictably tight result.

 The unprecedented do-over election follows an inconclusive vote in April.
-Unable to form a governing coalition, Netanyahu instead triggered a snap election.
+Unable to form a governing coalition, Netanyahu instead triggered another election.

 The result could have huge implications for the Mideast at a time of renewed tensions between the United States and Iran.